zhilic/spring_tutorials/README.md

 			2. Load values from properties file

 2. Ways to configure Spring Container:

+	*Libraries needed for the example codes:*
+	- Spring 5 .jar files
+	- javax.annotation (for Java 9 and higher)

 - [XML configuration file](./Configuration_with_XML) (legacy, but most legacy apps still use this)
 - [Java Annotations](./Configuration_with_Annotations) (modern, minimize XML file)
 	- Default Bean ID is the class name with the first letter being lower-case. **_Special case_**: If both the first and second characters of the class name are upper case, the name is NOT converted.